kevinmatthes/contributing/CONTRIBUTING.md

 After -- or, in case the exception of the license information placement rule can be applied, before -- the license information, a separation of eighty characters shall be placed in order to separate the information header of the file from its effective content.
-This separator has to a comment according to the language's commenting conventions which does only contain the last character of the nested comment's opening token.
-In case language should not have any nested comments or the application of this rule would cause problems due to the repetition of the last character of the opening token, the line comment shall be used instead.
+This separator must be a comment according to the language's commenting conventions which does only contain the last character of the nested comment's opening token.
+In case a language should not have any nested comments or the application of this rule would cause problems due to the repetition of the last character of the opening token, the line comment shall be used instead.
 In case a language should not have a convention for line comments and the